TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 datasets without copying the entire directory.
 Overlay files are merged recursively so nested keys can be customized without redefining the entire structure.
+Call `plant_engine.utils.clear_dataset_cache()` if you modify these environment variables while the application is running so changes are immediately reflected.

 The datasets are snapshots compiled from public resources.
 They may be outdated or incomplete and should only be used as a starting point for your own research.